js-ferguson/myBlog/myBlog/README.md

 * Fix resposive layout

-* Delete confirmation for both portfolio projects and comments - deleting a comment should redirect back to the post

 * fa icons should also have a hover

 * Write nice code comments

 * remove debuging

-* Formatting is lost when post are retrieved from the db. why?

 ## future features